dmcgits/dmcgits.github.io/mds/ISE102/week2_notes.md

 And in Flowgorithm, we use Boolean:
 ![](assets/week2/flow_boolean.png)

-> Booleans are named after George Boole, who introduced a branch of algebra dealing with true/false values, or 1s and 0s.
+> **Why bool?** Booleans are named after George Boole, who introduced a branch of algebra dealing with true/false values, or 1s and 0s.

 Behind the scenes, `true == 1` and `false == 0`.
 We'll come back to it.